HASSELBLAD XCD 4/45P

 Gallery

-When using the XCD 4/45P as a set with the X1DII, the camera has a good minimalist and condensed appearance, and I find the ability to carry a mid-range sensor camera with a combined weight of less than 1kg to be very attractive.
+When using the XCD 4/45P as a set with the X1DII, the camera has a minimalist and condensed appearance, and I find it very attractive that I can carry around a mid-sensor camera with a combined weight of less than 1kg.

-There is no distortion to worry about in the shooting results, and the camera works well with buildings and landscapes.
+There is no noticeable distortion in the shooting results, and it works well even for buildings and landscapes.

-The minimum focus distance is 0.35m, which allows you to get close to the subject, like in the photo of the cat in the gallery.
+The shortest shooting distance is 0.35m, allowing you to get close to the subject and take pictures, like the cat photo in the gallery.

-The AF speed when used with the X1D/X1DII is not fast, and there are often cases where the camera would focus on a contrasty area, but then focus on the return after passing by once, and this behavior is the main reason why the AF feels slow.
-This behavior is the main reason why I feel that the AF is slow.
-I feel that if the probability of the camera focusing on the first pass by is increased, it will be easier for me to get a better shot.
-Also, perhaps because of my own poor shooting skills, some of my shots were slightly out of focus, and I felt it was always necessary to check the focus in the preview after shooting.
+The AF speed when used with the X1D/X1DII is not fast, and there are often cases where the focus is supposed to be on a contrasting place, but it is focused when returning after passing by once, and this behavior is caused by slow AF.
+That’s the main reason I feel it.
+I feel that if the probability of focusing is increased when the object passes by for the first time, the stress during shooting will be reduced.
+Also, perhaps because of my poor photography ability, when I look at the results of my shots, there are some things that are slightly out of focus, so I feel that it is always necessary to check the focus in the preview after shooting.

-The XCD lens lineup has the necessary focal length lenses, but the aperture does not have to be bright, so I would like to see them release a wider angle 30mm lens and a telephoto 75mm lens in a similar size and price to this lens.
+The XCD lens lineup has lenses with the necessary focal lengths, but the aperture doesn’t need to be as bright, so we’ve released a wider-angle 30mm lens and a telephoto 75mm lens with the same size and price as this lens.
+I want you to.

 Specifications